wp-plugins/multiple-ajax-calendar/readme.txt

 Full documentation can be found on the [Multiple Ajax Calendar](http://thesquaremedia.com/blog/plugins/multiple-ajax-calendar/) page.

 == Changelog ==

+= 2.1.1   =
+* Fixed Bug where calendar conflicts with Ajax Calendar plugin..

 = 2.1   =
 * Fixed Bug where calendar wont work if widgets don't echo the <li> tags with ids.